brickgirl/BIT504_AT2_Task2/README.md

 hasWon method - checks reverse diagonal for 3 in a row.

 GAMEMAIN
-mouseClicked method - add repain method to redraw the graphics on the User Interface.
+mouseClicked method - add repaint method to redraw the graphics on the User Interface.

 Tic Tac Toe source code is functioning.